top of page

 Food & Beverage 2

 If you’re short on cash, check out the vending machines on the far end of the rink.
-The sodas in these machines are less expensive than at the snack bar ($2.25 vs. $3.00).
-Don’t tell anyone, it will be our secret.
+The drinks in these machines are actually less expensive than at the snack bar.
+Don’t tell anyone, it will be our secret!

 Atmosphere 2

-The Brown athletic department puts on a game day presentation that is right in line with what you’d expect in an older facility hosting an Ivy League team.
-It’s reserved, traditional, and almost scholarly,
+The Brown athletic department puts on a game-day presentation that is right in line with what you’d expect in an older facility hosting an Ivy League team.
+It’s reserved, traditional, and almost scholarly in nature.

-Extensive renovations took place at Meehan Auditorium over the past couple of years, but they were focused on areas mostly out of sight from the fans.
-Locker rooms and other player amenities were modernized during these renovations along with improvements to the HVAC system.
-The game day experience at Meehan Auditorium is very similar to what it’s been for years.
-However, plans are in the works for some new features at Meehan Auditorium.
-Efforts to modernize the old rink are in the planning phase.
+Even with recent tweaks to the game day presentation, the game day experience at Meehan Auditorium is very similar to what it’s been for years.
+Stadium Journey continues to hear whispers that there are plans are in the works for some new features at Meehan Auditorium.
+Efforts to modernize the old barn are in the planning phase.
+Stay tuned!

 Neighborhood 5

-Meehan Auditorium is located on the residential East Side of Providence, adjacent to several other Brown University athletic venues, including Paul Bailey Pizzitola Sports Center and Murray Stadium.
+Meehan Auditorium is located on the residential East Side of Providence, adjacent to several other Brown University athletic venues, including Paul Bailey Pizzitola Sports Center, Stevenson-Pincince Field, Brown Softball Field and Murray Stadium.
 Brown Stadium is located about a mile away.

 Downtown Providence is only a mile and a half away at the bottom of College Hill.
 Providence enjoys a well-deserved reputation as one of the finest culinary destinations in the country, and visitors to the city will find many diverse and excellent dining and lodging choices here.